HECBioSim/Longbow/Longbow/README.txt

     behind this is that it should be possible to add the connection details of many machines making it very simple to submit jobs between them with very little reconfiguration.
-The basic structure of the ini files consists of sections in square brackets (ProxyApp uses this as a name of host) followed by a list of named parameters and their values.
+The basic structure of the ini files consists of sections in square brackets (Longbow uses this as a name of host) followed by a list of named parameters and their values.

     The list of possible parameters that can be used in the host config are